Create a Website - Comparing 10 Site Builders

 How can I create a website?

-Generally speaking, there are four ways to create a website: You can program it yourself, pay professionals to program it for you, use a CMS like WordPress, or (most easily) utilize a website builder.
-Particularly for beginners, we recommend using the last method, since site builders allow you to create professional websites without any prior knowledge of coding or programming.
+Generally speaking, there are four ways to create a website: You can program it yourself, pay professionals to program it for you, use a CMS like WordPress, or (most easily) make it with a website builder.
+Particularly for beginners, we recommend the fourth option, since site builders allow you to create professional websites without any prior coding or programming knowledge.
 As an additional benefit, they provide everything needed to get your site up and running, including hosting and a domain.

 What is a website builder?